amy-herring/STA440/README.md

 # STA440
-Case Studies in the Practice of Statistics
+Case Studies in the Practice of Statistics, Fall 2020